Hockey Double Minor Penalties

 A double-minor penalty calls for the offending player to serve four minutes in the penalty box.
 The team that committed the penalty will be short-handed for four minutes, meaning they will be down a skater on the ice and playing 5-on-4.
 The other team will be on a power play.
 If a team scores a goal during a double minor penalty, one of the minor penalties will be removed, but the offender will still have to serve the remaining two minutes on the clock from the first minor penalty.

 Here is a list of double-minor penalties in ice hockey:

 If a goal is scored on a power play while a double-minor penalty is being served, one of the minor penalties will immediately expire.
-However, the other minor penalty will remain in effect with two minutes on the penalty clock.
+However, the other minor penalty will remain with two minutes on the penalty clock.
 The offending team will return to full strength once the penalty expires.
 If two goals are scored by the team on the power play during a double minor, the player will be released from the penalty box.

 If a double-minor penalty is called on a player and there are already two other players on their team serving penalties, the penalty clock will not start ticking until at least one of the other penalties has expired.
 However, a substitute can take their place on the ice.

 Remember, a team cannot have fewer than four players on the ice (one goalie and three skaters).